dakrone/dakrone-dotfiles/README.md

 A random prompt pet is chosen, `export PROMPT_PETS=("a" "b" "c" ...)` to specify a list, or set PROMPT_PET explicitly to use that pet.

+Put important commands in ~/.important_commands and they'll always be in your backwards search history.

 # Instructions for using the Emacs stuff (requires Emacs 24):

 1. Move the `.emacs.d` directory to `~/.emacs.d`